revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-35. Can you tell me about supplier in Java 8?
+35.Can you tell me about supplier in Java 8?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-A supplier is a simple functional interface in Java 8 that does not take in any argument.
-It is used as an assignment target when making use of lambda expressions.
+A supplier is a simple functional interface in Java 8 that does not take in any argument.It is used as an assignment target when making use of lambda expressions.

 </blockquote>
 </details>

 ---

-36. Do you know about predicate in Java 8 ?
+36.Do you know about predicate in Java 8 ?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)